idris-lang/Idris-dev/docs/st/machines.rst

 using a concrete context ``IO``.

-We've now seen how to manipulate states, and how to encapsulate state transitions for a specific system like the data store inn an interface.
+We've now seen how to manipulate states, and how to encapsulate state transitions for a specific system like the data store in an interface.
 However, realistic systems will need to *compose* state machines.
 We'll either need to use more than one state machine at a time, or implement one state machine in terms of one or more others.
 We'll see how to achieve this